bigE417/RUBIX/README.md

 ## Performance

 The first solve can be slower because lookup tables are initialized.
 Later solves reuse those tables.
 The 3D view is lightweight: stickers are simple Three.js meshes, and cube state updates instantly.
+It manages to solve under a fraction of a second with a solution of less than 25 moves from all the possible valid positions.

 ## Tech Stack